benbahrenburg/Ti.GA/iphone/GALib/GoogleAnalytics/Readme.txt

 may be required, depending on your build settings.
 Finally, you need to set the property allowIDFACollection to YES on each tracker that will collect idfa.

+If you wish to enable iAd install attribution, you'll need to add iAd.framework to your application.

 Implementation Details: